 - Short sleeves end at mid-arm to just above the elbow.
 Because of the oversized nature of many t-shirts, a short sleeve is often referred to as anything above the elbow.

-- Long or full-length sleeves end at the wrist.
+- Long sleeve or full-length sleeves end at the wrist.

-There are 3 main types of fit – loose, standard or tight.
+There are 3 different shirt cuts for t-shirts - loose, standard or tight.